obsidiansystems/ledger-app-tezos/README.md

 $ tezos-client list connected ledgers
 ```

-The output of this command includes six Tezos addresses derived from the secret
+The output of this command includes three Tezos addresses derived from the secret
 stored on the device, via different signing curves and BIP32 paths.

 ```
+Oct 22 16:48:52 - client.signer.ledger: WARNING: The device at [0001:002a:01] is not a Tezos application
+Oct 22 16:48:52 - client.signer.ledger: APDU level error: Unexpected sequence number (expected 0, got 191)
-Found a valid Tezos application running on Ledger Nano S at [0001:0014:00].
+Found a Tezos Wallet 1.4.0 (commit 764625b1) application running on Ledger Nano S at [0001:002a:00].

-To add the root key of this ledger, use one of tezos-client import secret key ledger_<...>_ed ledger://tz1Rctvczeh7WK91NfT9LUSrYJFceyhJKUQN # Ed25519 signature tezos-client import secret key ledger_<...>_secp ledger://tz2EhYFRUhY4YiinHYxb7PncETZXP9BfRSPj # Secp256k1 signature tezos-client import secret key ledger_<...>_p2 ledger://tz3RZ5JvhuSAg3i4qBSaoCKqXwmqhswqeNgF # P-256 signature
-Each of these tz* is a valid Tezos address.

-To use a derived address, add a hardened BIP32 path suffix at the end of the URI.
-For instance, to use keys at BIP32 path m/44'/1729'/0'/0', use one of tezos-client import secret key ledger_<...>_ed_0_0 "ledger://tz1Rctvczeh7WK91NfT9LUSrYJFceyhJKUQN/0'/0'" tezos-client import secret key ledger_<...>_secp_0_0 "ledger://tz2EhYFRUhY4YiinHYxb7PncETZXP9BfRSPj/0'/0'" tezos-client import secret key ledger_<...>_p2_0_0 "ledger://tz3RZ5JvhuSAg3i4qBSaoCKqXwmqhswqeNgF/0'/0'" In this case, your Tezos address will be a derived tz*.
+To use keys at BIP32 path m/44'/1729'/0'/0' (default Tezos key path), use one of tezos-client import secret key ledger_jhartzell "ledger://major-squirrel-thick-hedgehog/ed25519/0'/0'" tezos-client import secret key ledger_jhartzell "ledger://major-squirrel-thick-hedgehog/secp256k1/0'/0'" tezos-client import secret key ledger_jhartzell "ledger://major-squirrel-thick-hedgehog/P-256/0'/0'"
-It will be displayed when you do the import, or using command `show ledger path`.
 ```

-The first three are addressed constructed directly from the root key for each
-encryption system (`ed25519`, `secp256k1`, or P-256).
-The second three show you
-examples of how to append a BIP32 path to the root key to construct a new
-address.
+These show you how to import keys with a specific signing curve and derivation path.
+The
+animal-based name (e.g. `major-squirrel-thick-hedgehog`) is a unique identifier for your
+Ledger device, to enable the client to distinguish different Ledger devices.
+This is combined with
+a derivation path (which may but probably should not be empty) to indicate one of
+the possible keys on the Ledger Nano S.

 The Ledger Nano S does not currently support non-hardened path components.
 All
 components of all paths must be hardened, which is indicated by following them
 with a `'` character.
 This character may need to be escaped from the shell
 through backslashes `\` or double-quotes `"`.

-You'll need to choose one of the six commands starting with `tezos-client import
+You'll need to choose one of the three commands starting with
-secret key ...` to run.

-  * `ed25519` is the standard recommended curve
+`tezos-client import secret key ...` to run. `ed25519` is the standard recommended curve.

-  * If you know you're always going to use only one key, use a root key; you can
-    only have one root account per device per signing curve.
-If you might want
-    to leave open the possibility of using your device for multiple keys,
-    use a BIP32 path.
-We recommend the latter.
+The BIP32 path is the part that in the example commands read `0'/0'`.
+You

-If you use a BIP32 path, be sure to write it down.
-You need the full address to
+can change it, but if you do (and even if you don't), be sure to write
+down.
+You need the full address to use your tez.
+This means that if you
-use your tez.
-This means that if you lose all your devices and need to set
+lose all your devices and need to set everything up again, you will need
-everything up again, you will need three things:
+three things:

-  1. The mnemonic phrase
+  1. The mnemonic phrase -- this is the phrase from your Ledger device itself when you set it up, not the animal mnemonic you see on the command line.
+They are different.
   2. Which signing curve you chose
   3. The BIP32 path, if you used one